Basic Svelte

 As we saw in the routing introduction, layouts are a way to share UI and data loading logic between different routes.

-page is open to the world.
+Sometimes it’s useful to use layouts without affecting the route — for example, you might need your /app and /account routes to be behind authentication, while your /about page is open to the world.
 We can do this with a route group, which is a directory in parentheses.

-Now we can control access to these routes by creating src/routes/(authed)/+layout.server.js
+Now we can control access to these routes by creating src/routes/(authed)/+layout.server.js:

 import { redirect } from '@sveltejs/kit';